List of tallest buildings in Shenzhen

-Shenzhen, a major city and Special Economic Zone in Guangdong, China, is home to over 349 completed skyscrapers of which at least 120 are taller than 200 m, making it the 2nd largest concentration in the world after neighbouring Hong Kong.
+Shenzhen, a major city and Special Economic Zone in Guangdong, China, is home to over 443 completed skyscrapers taller than 150 m (492 ft), of which 184 are taller than 200 m, making it the largest concentration of skyscrapers above 200 m in the world.
 The tallest building in Shenzhen is the Ping An Finance Centre, which rises 599 m.
 The 115-story skyscraper also stands as the second-tallest building in China and the fifth-tallest building in the world.
 At 442 m, the KK100 is the second-tallest completed building in the city.
 Shenzhen's high-rise building boom shows no signs of slowing down, with numerous proposals for skyscrapers taller than 150 m.

 Skyscraper construction started in Shenzhen in 1978, at a time when the tallest building in the city was five stories tall.
 In the next decade, 300 high-rises were erected in the city, including the Guomao Building.
 It was the city's first skyscraper and was the tallest building in mainland China upon its opening in 1985.
 As Shenzhen's highrise construction boom progressed into the 1990s, the skyscrapers erected in the city became taller.
 In the decade spanning from 1996 to 2006, 18 buildings taller than 200 m were completed.
 The tallest of these is the Diwang Building (Shun Hing Square), the city's first building to exceed 300 m in height.
 Most of Shenzhen's skyscrapers are concentrated in the Luohu, Futian and Nanshan districts.
 Shenzhen's skyscraper boom is attributed to its status as one of the fastest-growing cities in the world.